Summary of Blog

 Reduced Smog Formation

 Trees can also help lessen the amount of smoke produced by fires.
-According to one study, the amount of smoke a fire creates varies depending on the fuel type.
+According to a study, the amount of smoke a fire produces varies depending on the type of fuel.
 However, the study concludes that the presence of trees lowers the influence of such smoke on human health.
-Trees can also help minimize the formation of black soot and carbon monoxide, which can cause major health concerns.
+Trees can also help minimize the formation of black soot and carbon monoxide, which can cause significant health concerns.
 Additionally, smoke from flames can cause carbon monoxide poisoning.
-This produces chest discomfort and might even lead to unconsciousness. Â
+This produces chest discomfort and might even lead to unconsciousness.

 If you plan to plant trees in your yard, you should include all the reasons mentioned below: